A New Frontier: Beta Parenting with AI

 Starting with Honesty

-I don't have all the answers, but I believe the conversation starts with honesty.
-It begins with admitting that AI isn't inherently good or bad—it's a tool that can be used thoughtfully or carelessly.
-It starts with exploring these questions together as families rather than pretending we can shield our kids from this technology forever.
+I don’t have all the answers, but I believe the conversation starts with honesty—and with curiosity.
+AI isn’t inherently good or bad; it’s a tool that can be used thoughtfully or carelessly.
+The real opportunity is to approach it with a spirit of exploration, experimenting alongside our kids and asking questions together.
+Instead of pretending we can shield them from this technology, we can model what it looks like to learn with open eyes and a critical mind.

-Over the coming months, I'm going to share what I'm learning as I navigate this with my own kids.
-I'll explore how we can build AI literacy without losing our humanity, how to help kids use these tools as thinking partners rather than thinking replacements, and how to have conversations that prepare them for an uncertain but promising future.
+Over the coming months, I’ll share what I’m discovering as I navigate this with my own kids—where experiments go right, where they go wrong, and what we learn in the process.
+My hope is that by treating AI as a family learning journey, we can build AI literacy without losing our humanity, help our kids use these tools as thinking partners rather than thinking replacements, and prepare them for a future that is both uncertain and exciting.

 A Transparent Approach

-Fair warning: I'm using AI to help me write these posts, and I'll show you exactly how—my prompts, my process, what works and what doesn't.
+Fair warning: I'm using AI to help me write these posts.
+At the end of every blog post, I'll note how exactly I used AI, for example, my AI prompts, my process, what works and what doesn't.
 Because if we're going to guide our kids through this AI landscape, we need to understand it ourselves.

 Post-Script: AI Usage